pshyong/Shibainu/doc/sprint 0/PB.md

     - moderator/admins should be able to choose the colour of the elements on their subpage

 **Smart filter system for all posts:**
-- As an admin, I want to prevent users from posting inappropriate content automatically.
+- As a teacher in charge of a subpage, I want to prevent users from posting inappropriate content automatically.
 - Estimate: 5
 - Priority: Low
 - Criteria of Satisfaction: